toeneeoh/Expense-Tracker/README.md

-# Expense-Tracker
+# Budget Buddy
-A mobile app developed with the Expo framework and React Native to track finances and develop personal finance plans.
+A web/mobile app developed with the Expo framework and React Native to track finances and develop personal finance plans.

 - Python backend via flask
 - PostgreSQL database